juloss/juloss.github.io/_posts/2022-11-08-RainbowTag.markdown

 ## Demos

-##### *Note:* *(1)* All markers (RainbowTag, Aruco, ChromaTag) have area $$ 26.5 \pm 0.5 $$cm.
+##### *Note:* *(1)* All markers (RainbowTag, Aruco, ChromaTag) have area $$ 26.5 \pm 0.5 \text{cm}^2$$.
 In the videos and images below, RainbowTag markers look larger than Aruco and ChromaTag markers because Aruco and ChromaTag have a white frame around them that is not visible on the white background.
 RainbowTag uses a black frame which is visible. *(2)* Four detector algorithms are running in the videos and images: RainbowTag, Aruco 6x6, Aruco 4x4, ChromaTag.

 # Detection Videos